 Meet the Volunteers

-Read what Graham says about volunteering at SWFTA on our Testimonials page.
+Read what Graham says about volunteering at SWFTA on the Testimonials page.

 Laura is a special needs volunteer who is supported at SWFTA by an enabling assistant.
-Laura has been working with the archive for 10 years undertaking essential data entry; transferring information from index cards to the PC to enable improved access to and retrieval of archive content.
+Laura has been working undertaking essential data entry from index cards to the PC to enable improved access and retrieval of archive content.
 Laura has a bubbly personality and loves being part of the team.
-Laura says the things she most enjoys about SWFTA is her database work and the people she works with.
+Laura says "I love my data catologuing work and enjoy interacting with people at SWFTA."

-Colin joined Westward TV as Press and Publicity Officer in 1977, progressing to the job of researcher on educational programmes and then working as a sub-editor in the newsroom.
-For TSW, he was researcher/writer on the weekly arts and entertainments show "What's Ahead" which he later produced.
-He also worked on several editions of the children's show "Get Fresh" and researched and compiled over 2,000 questions on stage and screen musicals for the afternoon quiz "Sounds Like Music" - both of which were seen throughout the country on the ITV Network.
-On TSW's demise he became a publican in Plymouth, finally retiring in 2013.
-SWFTA was delighted to have Colin jump aboard in January 2014.
+Colin joined Westward TV as Press and Publicity Officer and became researcher and sub-editor in the newsroom working on the weekly arts and entertainments show "What's Ahead" which he later produced.
+He worked on the children's show "Get Fresh" and the afternoon quiz "Sounds Like Music" distributed on the national ITV network.
+He went on to run a pub in Plymouth and on retiring joined SWFTA as a volunteer researcher.

 Read what Colin says about volunteering at SWFTA on our Testimonials page.

-Rob started volunteering for SWFTA after hearing that people were needed to do a number of things he finds interesting; researching and interpreting local history on film.
-He got in touch with SWFTA through Plymouth Guild of Volunteers Centre at Ernest English House and has enjoyed working with the wider SWFTA team and extending his knowledge whilst gaining experience with computing databases and some of the software used in the archive.
-He finds this work enormously rewarding and is glad he became a Volunteer.
-We're glad you did too Rob!
+Rob started volunteering for SWFTA after hearing that people were needed to do a number of tasks he finds interesting; researching and interpreting local history.
+He volunteered through the Plymouth Guild of Volunteers Centre at Ernest English House and has enjoyed working with the SWFTA team and extending his knowledge, He says "Volunteering at SWFTA is very rewarding and I am glad I applied."

 Paul joined SWFTA on retirement from the MOD.
-Although his last job was involved in welfare and casualty management, he has also spent a lot of his time in the RAF, in both administrative and intelligence analysis roles.
-This, coupled with his keen interest in history and research meant that volunteering with SWFTA gave him the ideal opportunity to combine these interests.
-Paul has been with SWFTA for 6 months now and thoroughly enjoys the work, the new skills he has learnt and the companionship.
+His last job was in welfare and casualty management and proir to this spent time in the RAF in administrative and intelligence analysis roles.
+Paul has a keen interest in history and loves research and volunteering with SWFTA means he combines these interests.

 If you are interested in becoming a volunteer or would like to know more about volunteering within a film archive, please contact us.